 |How To Get There And Where To Park|

 stadium is located in the North East of Manchester.

 The stadium now has its own Metrolink stop on the East Manchester line, called Etihad Campus; this is only a five minute walk from the away end.
-Trams can be caught from either Victoria or Piccadilly railway stations (or Market Street or Piccadilly Gardens in the city centre), taking a tram towards Droylsden, calling at Etihad Campus (which is on the north side of the stadium, next to the outside catering and toilets at City Square) and then Velopark (south east side of the stadium, near Asda, which is slightly nearer the away fans stadium entrance).
+Trams can be caught from either Victoria or Piccadilly railway stations (or Market Street or Piccadilly Gardens in the city centre), taking a tram towards Droylsden, calling at Etihad Campus (which is on the north side of the stadium, next to the outside catering and toilets at City Square) and then Velopark (south east side of the stadium, near Asda, which is slightly nearer the away fans stadium entrance, but please note this station is closed after the game has ended).
 Trams are frequent on matchdays (every 6 minutes).
 The journey time from Piccadilly Station to the Etihad Campus stop is 8 minutes.
 A return ticket for this journey costs £2.90 for adults and £1.40 for children.
 Pre-recorded passenger information such as the names of station stops are read out by individual Manchester City players and management!

 new Metrolink stop also makes it easier